ryuheechul/tmux_mode_indicator/README.md

     set -g status-right "#{tmux_mode_indicator}"

 By default powerline characters are disabled for compatibility.
-If u want to enable them (an make plugin look like it looks screens at the top) put this at the top of `.tmux.conf`:
+If u want to enable them (an make plugin look like it looks on screens at the top) put this at the top of `.tmux.conf`:

     set -g @tmux_mode_indicator_left_edge_character ""
     set -g @tmux_mode_indicator_separator "✤"